New Hampshire Roads - US 4/NH 10

 and US 4/NH 10

-Just across from Vermont, US 4 encounters NH 10, with which it multiplexes.
+After the bridge, US 4 encounters NH 10, with which it multiplexes.
 For US 4 in New Hampshire, multiplexing is the name of the game.
 If you couldn't tell, the shield atop this page is in the same vicinity.

 Distraught by the loss of the Old Man in the Mountain, New Hampshire gives up on its route shield and starts erecting rectangles.
 They're so distraught, they forgot to keep the arrow separate or to put in a hyphen between 12 and A. That's the best I can do to explain this cheap, insufficient eastbound signage.